SummerYZZ/E-Commerce-Data-Analysis-and-Visulization---Olist/README.md

 # E-Commerce-Data-Analysis-and-Visulization---Olist

 ## About Project
-Performed company, customer, product, and metrics analysis and visulization for Brazilian E-Commerce company (Olist)
+Performed company, customer, product, and metrics analysis and visulization for Brazilian E-Commerce company

 Conducted ETL using MySQL, including extracting, cleaning, and analyzing data.